 We did have a little to wait for the sandwiches as it was so busy in the tiny little café, but that was fine as me and my friend had a little chat about what we thought tempeh would be like and what we were going to do after the meal (we did end up going to Royal Crescent) but as some time past; our sandwiches arrived.

-The sandwiches arrived, and they looked so delicious, I wanted to eat it right away but no I took some photos first so that I could share it with you lovely people.
+They looked so delicious, I wanted to eat it right away but no I took some photos first so that I could share it with you lovely people.
 The sandwiches were of course loaded with tempeh along with watercress, avocado, tomato and vegan mayonnaise (I think you could also have this with regular mayonnaise- but of course I am vegan and would not add this) along side the amazing sandwich we got a side salad and beetroot ‘slaw.